We provide bioinformatics and biostatistics services.

 - Popova, E.Y., Pinzon-Guzman, C., Salzberg, A.C., Berg, A., Barnstable, C.J., Zhang, S. LSD1-mediated demethylation of H3K4me2 is required for the transition from late progenitor to differentiated rod photoreceptor during mouse retina development (submitted to Developmental Biology)

-- R. Brooks Robey, R.B. et al. Metabolic Reprogramming and Dysregulated Metabolism in Cancer: Pleiomorphic Mechanistic Targets, Antagonists, and Enablers of Complex Low Dose Environmental Exposures? (submitted to Carcinogenesis)
+- R. Brooks Robey, R.B. et al. Metabolic Reprogramming and Dysregulated Metabolism in Cancer: Pleiomorphic Mechanistic Targets, Antagonists, and Enablers of Complex Low Dose Environmental Exposures?
+Carcinogenesis (2015) (in press)

 - Wilson, R.T., Borner, J.D., Roff, A., Das, A., Richie, J.P., Bamholtz-Sloan, J., Chinchilli, V.M., Berg, A., Liu, G., Salzberg, A.C., El-Bayoumy, K. Genetic and Environmental Influences on Plasma Vitamin D Binding Protein Concetrations.
 Translational Research (2014) (in press)